CaffeineMC/lithium-fabric/src/main/java/me/jellysquid/mods/lithium/mixin/block/hopper/README.md

             - UNKNOWN: Not yet determined
             - BLOCK_STATE: Composter or similar
             - BLOCK_ENTITY: Block Entity inventory or double chest
+            - REMOVAL_TRACKING_BLOCK_ENTITY: Block Entity inventory or double chest but with inventory tracking
             - NO_BLOCK_INVENTORY: Interact with entities
         - Current insertion / extraction inventory (only block inventories)
         - Current expected block entity removal count for each current insertion / extraction inventory (only